-As we now we live in a knowledge economy where creativity and innovation are the new commodities, our vision "To change the world through art, craft and design while enriching creative communities and economies" may appear simple, but it is indeed most ambitious and essential for any thriving society.
+As we now we live in a knowledge economy where creativity and innovation are the new key commodities, our vision "To change the world through art, craft and design while enriching creative communities and economies" may appear simple, but it is indeed most ambitious and essential for any thriving society.

 Thus, the study of art, craft and design is a search.
 It is an exploration of ideas, a celebration of creativity, and an understanding of what connects us to the world.
 It is a way of seeing, a way of thinking about the tools and materials we use, the clothing we wear, the world we inhabit.
 It is to reflect on the extraordinary moments as well as the ordinary ones of our daily lives, it is about understanding, enriching, and educating our environment - ultimately ourselves.
-A life in the fields of art, craft and design is always changing, demanding and especially most rewarding.
+The French painter Henri Matisse tells us that "creativity takes courage".
+So, as a student at AUArts, have the courage to explore new ideas and new forms of expression, it will be most rewarding.

-As we approach our centennial, we continue to be so very proud that all in our Schools are actively engaged in graduating talented artists and designers who become innovators and leaders in their fields.
+As we approach our centennial in 2026, we continue to be so very proud that all in our institution are actively engaged in graduating talented artists and designers who become innovators and leaders in their fields.

 Over the course of your studies, we will ignite your imagination and fuel your curiosity to go further and explore deeper.

-Here you will find everything you need for a successful academic year, from the Academic Schedule and descriptions of all our programs, to our regulations and other helpful details.
+And here you will find everything you need for a successful academic year, from the Academic Schedule and descriptions of all our programs, to our regulations and other helpful details.

-I very much look forward to your passion as you explore your creativity, and we discover the amazing work you will produce with us.
+I very much look forward to being able to witness where your passion will lead you as you explore your creativity.

+Sincerely,

-Sincerely, Dr. Daniel Doz President and CEO
+Dr. Daniel Doz President and CEO